 Effective February 1, 2011, assets of CalFresh applicants and recipients will not be considered or verified to determine eligibility to CalFresh.

-- Gross income means a household’s total income before excluding deductions allowed under CalFresh (see deductions below).
+- Gross monthly income means a household’s total income before excluding deductions allowed under the program.

 See the CalFresh Income Limits chart.